Our primary purpose is to offer emotional support, to help prisoners combat loneliness!

 The purpose of sending two prisoner letters in two stamped addressed envelopes is; so the Chaplin can pass on the two letters, to two vulnerable prisoners.

 - After receiving a letter from a prisoner, respond with a letter introducing yourself.
-Enclose two stamped addressed envelopes with your letter, also enclose a £5 note for the prisoner to buy toiletries.
+Enclose two stamped addressed envelopes with your letter,

 - The purpose of sending the first stamped addressed envelope, is so your prisoner penfriend can reply to you.
 The purpose of the second stamped addressed envelope, is for your penfriend to give to another prisoner, who would also like support from a letter writing friend.